 - Your choices regarding the personal information you provide to us;

 The Society of Saint Vincent de Paul Ireland (SVP) is registered as a charity in Ireland (charity number CHY 6892).
 SVP's registered address is SVP House, 91-92 Sean MacDermott Street, Dublin 1, Ireland.

 The Society of Saint Vincent de Paul Ireland is referred to as SVP throughout this document.

 3. What information will SVP collect about me?

 When you contact SVP to request assistance, make a donation, volunteer, or sign up to any of SVP's campaigns or online content, such as newsletters, or you telephone, email, write to SVP, or engage with SVP via social media channels, we may receive and retain personal information about you.
-This can consist of information such as your name, email address, postal address, telephone or mobile number, and bank account details to process donations.
+This can consist of information such as your name, email address, postal address, telephone or mobile number, and bank account details or financial details (Debit or Credit Cards) to process donations.

 By submitting your details, you enable SVP (and where applicable any sub-contractors we may use) to raise funds or to provide you with the goods, services, information, activities or online content you select.